KoniDevTeam/SiteMonster/README.md

 * Bad links search (v1.2)
 ## Contribution
 You can freely contribute to our github.
 There're many things you can do: fix bugs, add new features, make translations.
 Please follow several simple rules:
+* Create one issue per one bug
+* Do not duplicate issues
+* Specify the platform in issues
+* Specify steps to reproduce in issues
 * Create one pull request per one feature
 * Create one commit for one small piece of implementation
 * Write simple functions.
 Every function must do one small thing.
-All actions in function must be on one abstraction level.
+All actions in function must be on one abstraction level
 * Specify type of return value and arguments, e.g.
 ```python
 def check(site: dict) -> bool: